 - Class size will not exceed 20 children in the school year program.

 - Ratios are 1 instructor to 10 children

-- All VPK instructors must have a minimum of a Child Development Associate (CDA) for the school-year program, or a bachelor’s degree in early childhood or related fields.
+- All VPK instructors must have a minimum of a child development associate for the school-year program, or a bachelor’s degree in early childhood or related fields for the summer program.

 - Parents are responsible for their child’s transportation